mydailypuff/awsgame-backend/README.md

 ## Configuration

-Set the following environment variables:
+Before using the package, make sure to replace the following placeholders in the `src/awsgame/clients/bedrock.py` file:
-- `BEDROCK_AGENT_ID`: Your Bedrock Agent ID
+- `YOUR_AGENT_ID`: Your Bedrock Agent ID
-- `BEDROCK_AGENT_ALIAS_ID`: Your Bedrock Agent Alias ID
+- `YOUR_ALIAS_ID`: Your Bedrock Agent Alias ID

-- `AWS_REGION`: AWS region (optional, defaults to us-east-1)
+The AWS region defaults to us-east-1 if not specified.

 ## License

 MIT License

-I want to create a agent in AWS Bedrock using